 Portrayal harmonisation is also beneficial in other systems, such as those that cover shore-side and specialised systems not intended for onboard route monitoring or ship movement monitoring or control, or other tasks allocated to an ECDIS, INS, or ECS.
 An example of such shore side systems is Vessel Traffic Management Information System (VTMIS).
 VTMIS can be regarded as an extension of a Vessel Traffic Service (VTS), since its main purpose is an Integrated Maritime Surveillance system.
 VTMIS incorporates other resources to allow associated services and other stakeholders to directly share VTS data or access to certain subsystems in order to increase the effectiveness of port or maritime activity operations as a whole, but may not relate to the purpose of the VTS itself.

-VTMIS are generally specified individually to the specific VTS but may by governed by national or regional regulations.
+VTMIS are generally specified individually to the specific VTS but may be governed by national or regional regulations.
 For example, Directive 2002/59/EC of the European Parliament governs VTS inspections of European Maritime Safety Authority (EMSA) member countries.
 IALA provides guidance about portrayal of data and information in shore-side systems, including VTMIS (e.g. G1105 – Shore-side Portrayal Ensuring Harmonisation with E-Navigation Related Information).

-Generally, ENC charts form the base layer in a VTMIS and other data sources form layers of additional information to aid the VTMIS operator in monitoring and decision making.
+Generally, ENC charts form the base layer in a VTMIS and other data sources form layers of additional information or enhanced information to aid the VTMIS operator in monitoring and decision making.
 Examples of additional layers included radar and AIS for target tracking, AIS-ASM (AIS Application Specific Messages) for sensor information such as met-hydro information, air gaps and special zones such as irregular speed zones.
 Moreover, radio services may form an integral layer for service assistance.
 Other examples include MSI such as navigational warnings and meteorological warnings.
 Oceanographic information such as surface currents and water level may also be important layers.

 General principles